browserengineering/book/book/styles.md

 generalize a bit and write a recursive function that turns a tree into a list of nodes:

+[^like-canonical]: For browsers, `stylesheet` is the most important [kinds of link][link-types], but there's also `preload` for loading assets that a page will use later and `icon` for identifying favicons.
-[^like-canonical]: Browsers mostly don't care about any [other kinds of links][link-types], but search engines do use other relations.
-For example, `rel=canonical` names the "true name" of a page and lets search engines track pages that appear at multiple URLs.
+Search engines also use these links; for example, `rel=canonical` names the "true name" of a page and search engines use it to track pages that appear at multiple URLs.

 [link-types]: https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types